HL7/davinci-dtr/src/pagecontent/use_case.md

 It is possible to have a process where the focus is on the interaction with the EMR via an external application(s).
 Examples of external systems are administrative, payment, practice management, scheduling, and other applications.

->If information is not available to the SMART on FHIR application, then the application will need to prompt the provider to enter information that is not available to the application.
+>If information is not available to the SMART on FHIR application, then the application will need to prompt the provider to enter the missing information.
 Ultimately, the solution is to provide greater integration (including possibly FHIR APIs) between the EMR and other supporting applications.
 (Quality measures may also require this type of integration)

 >If Electronic Health Record (EHR) is used in this IG it should be considered synonymous to EMR.